Saturday 4th October –

 Day 3: In the strange and very photogenic ‘spiny forest’ of Southwest Madagascar, we can expect to encounter an array of endemic Madagascan wildlife.

 Walking along the sandy trails through the spiny forest is a fantastic experience.
 Tall, many-branched Didierea trees with a potent armour of spines give the impression of being witches’ broomsticks planted in the ground.
-Set amongst the many different kinds of Didierea trees are strange euphorbias and many squat, bloated baobabs.
+Set amongst the many different kinds of Didierea trees are strange euphorbias and many squat, bloated Fony Baobabs.
 The feel of this bizarre forest, especially as dusk approaches, is of something dreamed up by Tolkien.

 Day 4: After a final wildlife and forest landscape photography session at Ifaty, we will drive northeastwards to Isalo National Park in Madagascar’s Ihorombe region for a two nights stay.

 Day 5: We will spend the day exploring just a small part of the 815 square kilometres (about 315 square miles) that comprises Isalo National Park.
 Amongst its starkly impressive eroded sandstone ‘ruiniforms’, the main wildlife photography attraction is its Ring-tailed Lemurs.
 In leafy canyons we can expect to encounter some of these iconic primates, first made famous by the BBC’s TV programme ‘Animal Magic’ featuring Johnny Morris and ‘Dotty’ a Ring-tailed Lemur at Bristol Zoo.
-Once hunted in this area, these beautiful creatures have only become easy to see and photograph relatively recently.
+Once hunted in this area, these beautiful creatures have only become habituated and easy to see and photograph relatively recently.
 They also ought to be in better condition than the ringtails at the more-visited Berenty reserve in Southeast Madagascar, which eat the leaves of Leucaena leucocephala, an introduced tree containing toxic mimosine that has been linked to hair loss or ‘bald lemur syndrome’, first noticed there in the 1990s.

 Red-fronted Brown Lemurs and gorgeous Verreaux’s Sifakas can also be found here.
 The latter, which is surely another of Madagascar’s most iconic wildlife photography subjects, is well known for its ‘dancing’ bipedal means of crossing the ground between one tree to another.